Ganuska/vehicleApp/README.md

 Execute the following commands:

 npm install
-If you want to work with the dev api:
+If you want to work with the local env:

 npm run dev

+in order to work you need to create .env file and request me for keys

 Project Structure
 src